DocuThinker-AI-App

 DocuThinker Logo

 The DocuThinker app is designed to provide users with a simple, AI-powered document management tool.
-Users can upload PDFs or Word documents and receive summaries, key insights, and discussion points.
+Users can upload a wide range of file types — PDFs, Word documents, Markdown, HTML, CSV/TSV, JSON, plain text, and dozens of code/config formats — and receive summaries, key insights, and discussion points.
 Additionally, users can chat with an AI using the document’s content for further clarification.

 graph LR